 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.

-Tiger Cave Temple
+Climb to the Tiger Cave Temple

 The temple was founded in 1975 after a monk came to pray in the cave and saw several tigers roaming around.
 Legend also says that a huge tiger used to inhabit the cave.